forsyde/CoInSyDe/README.md

 # coinsyde

 **DISCLAIMER: This tool is still highly experimental and is not fit for production nor distribution.
-It is only published only for historical reasons and it is planned to be deprecated by an improved, redesigned version soon.**
+It is published only for historical reasons and it is planned to be deprecated by an improved, redesigned version soon.**

 ## User guide